 For instance, if your company values long stretches of uninterrupted work (perhaps you ban meetings before lunch), you’ll need workspaces that facilitate privacy and focus, which may cost more square footage per employee.

 If your company values leanness and agility, you may be willing to sacrifice some square footage to spend that cash on growth.

 Additionally, consider how the workplace is changing.
-As of 2017, 3.7 million employees are working from home.
+It is estimated that by 2025, there will be 36 million remote workers in the United States.
 You may not need as much space as you think if a portion of your workforce works from home occasionally.
 Sharing desks (“hoteling”) could be an option.

 Truthfully, these types of variables are ambiguous and tough to plan, especially if you don’t have experience in office design.
 It’s worth the money to work with an architect or design consultant to get it right.

 Moving to a new office isn’t something you want to do often, so it’s important to plan ahead and make sure your next office meets your current and future needs.